webix-hub/docs/data/desktop/dnd.md

 - **onAfterDrop** -fires after the dropping has happened;
 - **onDragOut** - fires when a dragged item moves out of the dropping area.

 They are used to control the DnD process and customize it on different stages since any event can trigger any custom function you'd like to associate this event with.
-For instance, the **onBeforeDrag** associates a drag handle with draggable items.

 Functions attached to these events have **context** and **native event** as arguments.